hardkiller2565123123/SonicLauncher/README.md

 - Friend/party system
 - Settings persistence & profiles
 - More Mods
+- Mods Auto Exrtract (Have the mods auto to game location and be play Currently only download them)

 ## 📥 Installation
 1. Clone or download this repository or Release Tab.